jensendarren/gitlab-kubernetes-aws-eks/README.md

 * A domian to test out the application (e.g. example.com)
 * A wildcard DNS entry for the domain pointing to the ELB created during the Ingress installation.

+### Project in Gitlab

+Here is the [deploy-to-eks project in Gitlab](https://gitlab.com/jensendarren/deploy-to-eks).
+Note that the K8S cluster may have been removed to save money.
+The below instructions can be used to recreate a new cluster to try this out anytime.

 ## Setup a Kubernetes Cluster in AWS EKS

 In order to easily setup a Kubernetes Cluster in [AWS EKS](https://aws.amazon.com/eks/) it's best to use command line tools.
 For this we will need to install: